HMS Termagant (R89): Design and construction

 The British Admiralty ordered the eight destroyers of the T-class on 14 March 1941 as the 6th Emergency Flotilla.
 The T-class were War Emergency Programme destroyers, intended for general duties, including use as anti-submarine escort, and were to be suitable for mass-production.
 They were based on the hull and machinery of the pre-war J-class destroyers, but with a lighter armament (effectively whatever armament was available) in order to speed production.
 The T-class closely resembled the preceding S-class, but unlike the S-class, were not fitted for operations in the Arctic.

 The T-class were 362 ft 9 in long overall, 348 ft 0 in at the waterline and 339 ft 6 in between perpendiculars, with a beam of 35 ft 8 in and a draught of 10 ft 0 in mean and 14 ft 3 in full load.
 Displacement was 1802 LT standard and 2530 LT full load.
 Two Admiralty 3-drum water-tube boilers supplied steam at 300 psi and 630 F to two sets of Parsons single-reduction geared steam turbines, which drove two propeller shafts.
 The machinery was rated at 40000 shp giving a maximum speed of 36 kn and 32 kn at full load.
 615 tons of oil were carried, giving a range of 4675 nmi at 20 kn.

 The ship had a main gun armament of four 4.7 inch (120 mm) QF Mk.
 IX guns, capable of elevating to an angle of 55 degrees, giving a degree of anti-aircraft capability.
 The close-in anti-aircraft armament, varied between ships of the class, but Termagant was fitted with one Hazemayer stabilised twin mount for the Bofors 40 mm gun and eight Oerlikon 20 mm cannons (4 twin mounts).
-Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted, while the ship had an depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.
+Two quadruple mounts for 21 inch (533 mm) torpedoes were fitted, while the ship had a depth charge outfit of four depth charge mortars and two racks, with a total of 70 charges carried.
 She was fitted with an extra 40-mm Bofors gun while operating in the Mediterranean in 1944, and later with another Bofors gun when deployed to the Pacific.

 Termagant was fitted with a Type 272 surface warning radar and a high-frequency direction finding (HF/DF) aerial on the ship's lattice foremast, together with a Type 291 air warning radar on a pole mast aft.
 A Type 285 fire control radar integrated with the ship's high-angle gun director.
 She had a crew of 179 officers and other ranks.